ma3-pro-plugins/grandma3-ts-types/README.md

 # grandMA3 types for TypeScriptToLua

+> This repo will soon merge back to https://github.com/LightYourWay/grandMA3-types and will be deprecated

 :warning: **OPEN ALPHA** &rarr; as there is no official API reference from MAlighting avaliable type declarations may be faulty or incomplete.

 TypeScript definitions for grandMA3 Lua API.